...

-Opioid addiction is a huge problem in our country.
+Opioid addiction recovery is a huge problem in our country.
 Because prescription drugs are so easily accessible, it’s not uncommon for them to be misused, whether that includes taking the wrong kind of medication, to begin with, or abusing the use of it on a regular basis.

 There is no “one size fits all” for opioid users.
 Unlike many common street drugs, many opioid addicts are able to hide their addiction fairly well, until it becomes too much to handle.